Wiznet/RP2040-HAT-AWS-C/getting_started.md

-# AWS IoT SDK Example Getting Started
+# Getting Started with AWS IoT SDK Examples

 These sections will guide you through a series of steps from configuring development environment to running AWS IoT SDK examples using the **WIZnet's ethernet products**.